tektoncd/experimental/tekton-listener/README.md

 This experimental directory defines two new CRDs - TektonListeners and EventBindings.

-The `TektonListener` is a CRD which provides a listener component, which can listen for a specified CloudEvent and spawn a specific PipelineRuns as a result.
+The `TektonListener` is a CRD which provides a listener component, which can listen for CloudEvents and spawn specific PipelineRuns as a result.

 The `EventBinding` CRD exposes a new, high-level concept of "binding" Events with a specified Pipeline.
 The EventBinding takes care of creating and deleting PipeLineResources and also spawns `TektonListener`s to handle event ingress and processing.

 ## TektonListener
 The first new CRD, `TektonListener`, provides support for consuming CloudEvent and producing a predefined PipelineRun.
-It is intentionally designed to allow for other sources beyond CloudEvents.
+Although only CloudEvents are currently supports, the listener is intentionally designed to allow for extension beyond CloudEvents.

-The only event-type supported is `com.github.checksuite`.

 An example TektonListener:
 ```